formulae-org/formulae-js/composing_primer.md

 ```

 The `List.Table` holds a single `List.List` subexpression (the matrix), which itself contains one `List.List` per row.
 The first row is the header (wrapped in `Visualization.Bold`); subsequent rows are data rows.
 The four AI-generated images are referenced by `MediaRef="gen-0"` through `MediaRef="gen-3"` in the order they are returned by the API.

+**Note:** this response is only complete when accompanied by four `inline_data` parts — one generated image per season, in the order `gen-0` through `gen-3`.
+The XML alone, without the image data, is an incomplete response.

 ---